shaloo/docs.arcana/docs/validator_intro.md

 Before you start the validator node, make sure you have completed all the prerequisites and followed the steps defined in the **DKG Start Ceremony**.

+!!! note "Node Start Command"

-You can start the node by issuing `dkg start` command along with command line options and flags or by specifying all the startup options in a configuration file in JSON format.
+      You can run the `dkg start` command and specify validator node configuration details using one of ways listed below:

+      * run `dkg start` with a JSON configuration file that contains all the configuration
+      * run `dkg start` with various flags/parameter values on the command line itself

+      Registration of validator node happens automatically using the information that is provided in the configuration file or via the command line.

-#### Use Configuration File
+#### Option1: Use Configuration File

 ```sh
 dkg start --config=/path/to/config.json